rmello4d/TheSustainableDeveloper/brain_control.md

 The brain was not meant or designed to be "controlled".

-Our brain is like an ocean receiving all the flowing rivers from the senses and that is not part of your decisions.
+Our brain is like an ocean receiving all the flowing rivers from the senses and that is not part of our decisions.

-You can see your brain as a "super recorder" running in a forever 'on' mode.
+We can see our brain as a "super recorder" running in a forever 'on' mode.

-Your brain registers everything you touch, listen, see, taste, smell, eat.
+Uur brain registers everything we touch, listen, see, taste, smell, eat.
 Even when you sleep your brain is active.

 Think of a black hole grabbing and absorbing everything within range of your sensory boundaries.

 Nothing escapes.

-On top of that, the brain is wired to regulate lots of activities in your body, from hormones delivery to blood circulation.
+On top of that, the brain regulates important activities in your body, from hormones delivery to blood circulation.

 Bottom line: the brain is a vital organ and nature was smart enough to take the control off your hands.